enimatek-nl/tango/README.md

 WebAssembly is nice, Go on the web is nice, so I ported [Tangu](https://github.com/enimatek-nl/tangu/) to Go and WebAssembly.

-Tangu is an AngularJS inspired compiled to Javascript framework created in [nim](https://nim-lang.org).
+Tangu is an AngularJS inspired project I started a while back to explore [nim](https://nim-lang.org).

-Where Tangu is eventually 100% transpiled Javascript, Tango is compiled to WASM.
+Where Tangu is nim 100% transpiled Javascript, Tango is golang compiled to WASM.

 ### Usage

-`go get github.com/enimatek-nl/tango`
+`GOOS=js GOARCH=wasm go get github.com/enimatek-nl/tango`

 ### Get Started